XrosLiang/propagation_kernels/README.md

 -----

 Add the directory to your MATLAB path and use `help propagation_kernel` to view the documentation.
-A simple demo is provided in the `demo/` directory.
+A simple demos for both implementations are provided in the `demo/` directory.